kittenlogic/unsupervised-pleasures/_pages/about.md

 - Developing deeper practice with queer, feminist, and decolonial methodologies.
 - Working primarily with language models
 - Working with "no code" tools that lower barrier to entry and allow to prototype and test ideas with ease
-- Finetuning Large Language Models (BLOOM, GPT-J, others)
-- Setting up guidelines for preparing datasets that protect the bodies of knowledge of our communities.
+- Setting up guidelines for preparing datasets that respect the contributors and protect their data sources.
 - Creating _Love Corpora_, a collection of datasources featuring texts that orient towards life and liberation; made with community input and contributor consent.
+- Finetuning Large Language Models (BLOOM, GPT-J, others) with our custom datasets
-- Making machine learning models trained with our custom datasets
+- Making machine learning models from "scratch" trained with our custom datasets
 - Releasing bots trained on our models.
 - Creating art, zines and art publications.
 - Making a publicly available datasource library from _Love Corpora_.